 What the doctor does:

 Doctors first ask questions about the person's symptoms and medical history.
 Doctors then do a physical examination.
-What they find during the history and physical examination often suggests a cause of the GI bleeding and the tests that may need to be done (see Symptoms of Digestive Disorders: Some Causes and Features of Gastrointestinal Bleeding).
+What they find during the history and physical examination often suggests a cause of the GI bleeding and the tests that may need to be done (see Table 10: Some Causes and Features of Gastrointestinal Bleeding).

 The history is focused on finding out exactly where the bleeding is coming from, how rapid it is, and what is causing it.
 Doctors need to know how much blood (for instance, a few teaspoons or several clots) is being passed and how often blood is being passed.
 Doctors ask people with hematemesis whether blood was passed the first time they vomited or only after they vomited a few times with no blood.